EslamA99/Convolutional-Neural-Network-CNN-/README.md

 # Convolutional-Neural-Network-CNN-
-Description of task is in Description folder
+Description of task is in Description file